 - THERE WILL BE LOADS OF LLAMAS AND ALPACAS- or at least there were when I went!

-- There are horses (as long as they aren’t on strike) to rent in case you don’t want to walk the trail.
+- There are horses to rent in case you don’t want to walk the trail.
+(When we went they were on strike.)
 Let me tell you THIS TRAIL IS NOT EASY.
 At a normal altitude, sure, it’s fine…but at this high of an elevation, it is rough.
 If you are hesitant at all on the hiking, I would recommend a horse.
 You can also continue to purchase them (for dwindling prices) as the trail goes on.
 If the horses are on strike that day and you planned on riding one, you’re pretty much SOL and are making the pilgrimage on foot, or turning back and waiting six hours in a lean-to.

 - Make sure your entrance ticket is included in your Tour Price when you book.
 If it isn’t, you will need to have 18 soles ($9 USD) ready to pay at the gate, which is halfway down the trail.